Connecting finite-time Lyapunov exponents with supersaturation and droplet dynamics in the bulk of a turbulent cloud: Appendix: Balance equation for the supersaturation field

 \section{Appendix: Balance equation for the supersaturation field}

-In the following we describe in brief the derivation of the equation of motion of the supersaturation field $s({\bm x},t)$ following refs. \cite{sardina2015continuous,fries2021key}.
-Starting point are the balance equations of the temperature $T({\bm x},t)$ and vapor mixing ratio fields $q_v({\bm x},t)$.
+In the following we describe in brief the derivation of the equation of motion of the supersaturation field $s({\bm x},t)$ following the works of \citet{sardina2015continuous} and \citet{fries2021key}.
+Starting point are the balance equations of the temperature fluctuations $\theta({\bm x},t)=T({\bm x},t)-\langle T(z)\rangle$ and vapor mixing ratio fields $q_v({\bm x},t)$.
 They are given by

 where $D_v$ the vapor diffusivity, $\kappa$ the temperature diffusivity, and $C_{d}$ the condensation rate.
-The latter is given by
+An additional term which contains the dry adiabatic lapse rate $g/c_p$ is contained in the equation of the temperature fluctuations.
+In clouds, the lapse rate is somewhat smaller than the dry one, $0.01\frac{K}{m}$; therefore even for the largest computation box from Tab. \ref{table:parameter_study} with size $L=0.512 m$ the mean temperature variation does not exceed $0.005 K$.
+Thus the prefactor in the updraft term of the equation for the supersaturation field will have a small prefactor $A_1$.
+We are not including a mean updraft of the volume as a whole with a velocity $\langle u_z\rangle$.
+The condensation rate is given by

-We will now reduce the two equations to one balance equation, since the supersaturation field summarizes effectively the effects of latent heat release and condensation/evaporation in $q_{v}({\bm x},t)$ and $T({\bm x},t)$.
+We will now reduce the two equations to one balance equation, since the supersaturation field summarizes effectively the effects of latent heat release and condensation/evaporation in $q_{v}({\bm x},t)$ and $\theta({\bm x},t)$.
 We start with the material derivative of $s({\bm x},t)$ which is given by

 First, the material derivative of the saturation mixing ratio (of vapor) $q_{vs}$, using the ideal gas law, gives